Auto-Actions/hyperagent-action/README.md

 ## How It Works

-1. **Issue Creation**: When an issue is created in your repository, the action is triggered
+1. **Issue Creation**: When an issue is created/edited/reopened in your repository, the action is triggered
 2. **Content Analysis**: The action reads the issue title and description
-3. **Code Generation**: Uses Google's Gemini AI to generate appropriate code based on the requirements
+3. **Code Generation**: Uses HyperAgent to generate appropriate code based on the requirements
 4. **File Creation**: Creates the generated code files in the specified directory
 5. **Git Operations**: Creates a new branch, commits the code, and pushes to the repository
 6. **Pull Request**: Optionally creates a pull request for review